 Third-party intent data

-Third-party intent data refers to information collected and aggregated from different external sources across the web about online behaviors, preferences, and interactions of a broad audience.
+Third-party intent data is information collected from external sources across the web about a broad audience's online behaviors, preferences, and interactions.
 This data provides insights into potential customers' interests and buying intentions, even those not directly engaging with your brand.

 Key sources of third-party intent data